28 March 2025

 Let's clear this up first because I spent way too long being confused about this!
 While these terms are often used interchangeably (and that's totally fine), there are some subtle differences:

-• sideboard is generally any long, low storage piece with cabinets or drawers
+• A sideboard is generally any long, low storage piece with cabinets or drawers

-• buffet is traditionally found in dining rooms, sometimes with taller legs
+• A buffet is traditionally found in dining rooms, sometimes with taller legs

 • credenza originally referred to a piece without legs, often found in offices or living areas